ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 with the option to take input from `stdin`.

-We are going for a zero-configuration approach with `cdoc`, therefore our program does not *need* to process any option flags.
+We are going for a zero-configuration approach with `cdoc`, therefore our program does not require handling of any option parameters.
-However it would be nice if our program accepted `--help` and `--version` arguments so that users can get some sense of the basic program usage and what `cdoc`-documentation version to look for online.
+However it would be nice if our program accepted `--help` and `--version` as arguments so that users can get some sense of the basic program usage and release information.

 First let us `#define` the macro `VERSION` as a string containing the numeric representation of the `cdoc` version in `MAJOR.MINOR` format.